 #18 ATTACK OF THE PUPPET PEOPLE—with that title, you pretty much get what you pay for, in this 1958 foofer that had fussy John Hoyt using his doll-people to go after hapless John Agar.
 It has a following today, but so does the guy who runs North Korea.
 Directed by the unstoppable Bert I. Gordon in 1958, playing out over 79 minutes, with dramatic input from June Kenney as ‘Sally Reynolds’, heroine.
 Kids watching it late on Saturday night, back in the Kennedy era, realized they were ripped off and thus were planted the Seeds of Discontent.
 Historically, the beyond-criticism outing deserves credit as The Movie That Brought Down Nixon, since the lookout for the Watergate burglars was so enraptured watching this that he blew warning the other guys and they got caught.

 #20 THE AWAKENING —- a game Charlton Heston had done well by sci-fi, batting a triple with Planet Of The Apes, The Omega Man and Soylent Green, but a home run was denied in this 1980 horror flick about unlucky archaeologists reincarnating an Egyptian queen, with bad juju for all concerned.
 You’d think they would have paused when they read the helpful hint on the tomb: “Do Not Approach the Nameless One Lest Your Soul Be Withered”.
-Slow, murky, quicksand in general, it has decent production values at any rate.
-Directed by Mike Newell, with Susannah York, Jill Townsend and Stephanie Zimbalist, it eventually dug up $8,415,000, but during its 101 minutes you may fight to remain awakened (ha! got that in, finally: my work here is done…).
+Slow, murky, quicksand in general, it at least boasts decent production values.
+Directed by Mike Newell, with Susannah York, Jill Townsend and Stephanie Zimbalist, it eventually dug up $8,415,000, yet during its 101 minutes you may fight to remain awakened (ha! got that in, finally: my work here is done…).